 Right out of the oven, the ciabatta breadsticks will feel hard to the touch.
 That's normal.
 They will soften as they cool.

-If you want to customize the flavor of your ciabatta breadsticks, go for it!
+If you want to customize the flavor of your homemade breadsticks, go for it!
 You just want to make sure they don't disrupt the structure of the dough.

 The simplest way to do this is to simply sprinkle the twisted breadsticks with your favorite seeds or cheeses right before baking.
 This works for things like sesame seeds, poppyseeds, everything bagel seasoning, flaky salt, cheddar or parmesan cheese, etc.